Are you looking for writing motivation?

 b) Use a daily planner

-It also plays you music to boost your writing motivation.
+It also plays your music to boost your writing motivation.

-Here is a list of of the best writing app and here’s another that lists the best blogging apps.
-Make sure to choose something one that lets you write distraction free.
+Here is a list of the best writing app and here’s another that lists the best blogging apps.
+Make sure to choose something that lets you write distraction-free.

 d) Keep your phone away

-Researches show that smartphones have a negative effect on productivity and overall daily lives.
+Research shows that smartphones negatively affect productivity and overall daily lives.

-Try switching your phone off or keeping it across the room so that you don’t get drawn towards it after writing a little or when even in the tiny timing that a page takes to load.
+Try switching your phone off or keeping it across the room (for the duration of your writing time) so that you don’t get drawn towards it after writing a little or when even in the tiny timing that a page takes to load.